RPE to 1RM Percentage Calculator (Strength Training)

-Convert Rate of Perceived Exertion (RPE) to approximate percentage of 1RM for training.
-Enter values for instant results with step-by-step formulas.
+Convert Rate of Perceived Exertion (RPE) to an estimated percentage of your one-rep max for programming training loads.

 Formula